aabeveridge/mmdashboard/README.md

-# trend_monitor
+# MassMine Dashboard

-Shiny App Dashboard for Trend Spectific/Topic Montoriing with MassMine
+This is the repository for the analysis and visualization dashboard for MassMine.